ivanjovanovic/ji-octopress-theme/README.md

+Very simple Octopress theme.

-Octopress theme for my personal site http://ivanjovanovic.github.com
+Created to be used for my personal site http://ivanjovanovic.com